Funding for individuals from Kent Community Foundation

 Funds for individuals from KCF

-We have several funds which offer support direct to individuals – young carers, adult carers, children & young people with disabilities, illnesses & life-limiting conditions, children & young people with poverty of opportunity.
+We have several funds which offer support direct to individuals – young carers, adult carers, children and young people with disabilities, illnesses and life-limiting conditions, children and young people with poverty of opportunity.

 There may be new and unexpected needs that are arising from the current situation and we are happy to consider requests for Coronavirus-related expenditure.